Gray Line Iceland - All you need to know about Easter in Iceland

 © Nammi.is

 Everyone decorates their home with flowers, painted or hand-made chicks and rabbits, all in Easter pastel colors.
 Some people also decorate empty eggshells with their kids at home and hang them around the house, or as decoration with flowers.
-The older traditions are not done so much as in the past, but still going on somewhere.

 Opening hours in Iceland during Easter